-Canada had the fastest growth in mobile data usage: 31%.
-The country has been a constant outlier in our previous country reports, but thanks to this usage growth, it starts to approach other countries - although there's still a gap to the rest of the world in revenue per GB (read on).
+Greece had the fastest growth in mobile data usage.
+With 45%, Greece beats all other countries quite comfortably.
+Canada is the number two in growth.
+The country has been a constant outlier in our previous reports, but thanks to this usage growth, it starts to approach other countries - although there's still a gap to the rest of the world in revenue per GB (read on).